connkat/school/COMP1131/Modules/Module3/module3-notes.md

      - EX: System.out.printf("ID: %5d\tName: %s", id, name);

 ### Enumerated types
-- An enumerated type establishes all pos- sible values of a variable of that type by listing, or enumerating, them.
+- An enumerated type establishes all possible values of a variable of that type by listing, or enumerating, them.
 - EX: enum Season {winter, spring, summer, fall}
 	 time = Season.spring;
 - An enumerated type is a special kind of class, and the variables of an enumerated type are object variables.
 Thus there are a few methods associated with all enumerated types.
 The ordinal method returns the numeric value associated with a particular enumerated type value.
 The name method returns the name of the value, which is the same as the identifier that defines the value.